sharingapples/redux-state-change-listener/README.md

 ), onActiveTodosChanged, true, true);
 ```
 *NOTE: when the `fireOnTrue` flag is set, the callback is called with the current state
-and the previous state as the first and second parameters.*
+and the previous state as the first and second parameters respectively.*

 ## LICENSE
 MIT License